moengage/MORichNotification/README.md

 For more information about the SDK and manual installation, go to the following link --> http://docs.moengage.com/docs/ios-sdk-integration

+v1.2.1
+Changed event name used to track notification received.

 v1.2.0
 Fixed an issue where impression was not tracked in Swift as type casting was failing in handleRichNotification method.